 I spent a third of my life with graffiti, I learned so much.
 Be it actually painting walls and trains, to now working directly with artists on paid gigs.
 Funny thing is working with Monster Energy, I worked with a lot of artists and lifestyle creatives.
 But my very first paid gig I got was with Red Bull.
 That’s another story…

-First, graff movies for me were via VHS tapes.
+First, graff movies for me were via VHS tapes and DVDs.
 You can spot them immediately because the covers were all done up with letters and characters, or some dude hanging off a train.
 They had a special look to them.
 And the basic formula for a good graff video was this: graffiti + nudity + violence.
 Partially because in this world, a lot of this happens somewhat regularly.
 But graffiti was the bulk of the video; bombs, throw ups, pieces, productions, trains, whole cars, rollers, heavens…you name it.

 The videos I will be recommending will be 100% my opinion, it’s subjective.
 I feel this list would satisfy the curiosity of gen pop and hardcore graffiti writers.
 This is really a mix of movies and documentaries, nonetheless serve as both entertaining and very informative.
 Let’s go through some of my recommendations.